The juvenile diversion expungement is specifically for juveniles who:

 Florida allows for a juvenile diversion expungement to be used when your child has been arrested and charged with a non-violent misdemeanor offense.
 It does not count towards the use of the one-time standard expungement/sealing remedy.
 The following must apply:

 - The child entered into and completed a juvenile diversion program.

 - The offense was a non-violent misdemeanor offense.

 - The expungement process is completed within 12 months of the completion of the juvenile diversion program.

 This is a great option for children who make a one-time mistake.
 You want to be thinking about this as soon as the child enters into the diversion program.
 The sooner it is started the better chance of completing it on time.

 Qualifying for an Expungement as a Juvenile

-If the child does not meet the qualifications for a juvenile diversion expungement he or she may still qualify for the standard expungement or sealing.
+If the child does not meet the qualifications for a juvenile diversion expungement he or she may still qualify for the adult expungement or sealing.
 You have to consider the automatic expungement process if your child’s offense is a misdemeanor or your child has multiple arrests.
-You should look at all options.

 It is not easy to decide whether or not your child needs to have this procedure done.
 It depends a lot on the facts surrounding your child’s case.
 If you would like to discuss this please fill out the form below.
 I try to reply within 24 hours.